singalkunal/GesturesTrainApi/README.md

 Trained model will be uploaded to firebase storage and its url will be sent as response which can be used to download the model.

+Note: Populate the config dictionary in app.py if you wanna use firebase storage.